Cosmic Void Baryon Acoustic Oscillation Measurement: Evaluation of Sensitivity to Selection Effects: Data

 \subsubsection{Uniformly downsampled boxes: \patchy{}-U}

-This sample is created by downsampling the \patchy{} boxes with a constant completeness $C$ in intervals of $0.05$, thus producing boxes with galaxy densities of $\bar{n}'_\mathrm{gal} = C \bar{n}_\mathrm{gal}$ and with the same clustering amplitude.
+The \patchy{}-U sample is created by downsampling the \patchy{} boxes with a constant completeness $C$.
+We vary $C$ in intervals of $0.05$ from $C=0.1$ to $C=0.95$, thus the resulting boxes have galaxy densities of $\bar{n}'_\mathrm{gal} = C \bar{n}_{\rm gal,0}$.
+The downsampled boxes have same clustering amplitude than the complete box but the variances increase.
 Under these conditions, we are able to study the dependence of the void sample purely on the tracer density.

-\reffig{fig:void-density-vs-radius} shows the void number density distributions as a function of the void radius (top panel) for the different galaxy densities in \patchy{}-U. The radius distribution functions shift towards larger voids as the galaxy density decreases, which is consistent with results shown in \citet{Zhao2016}.
-This confirms that the radius cut depends strongly on the galaxy density as well.
-This dependence could be parametrized as a power law, inspired by the definition of a dimensionless scale $\bar{n}_{\mathrm{gal}}^{1/3}R$.
+\reffig{fig:void-density-vs-radius} shows the void number density distributions as a function of the void radius (top panel) for \patchy{}-U catalogues with different densities.
+They shift towards larger voids as the galaxy density decreases, which is consistent with results shown in \citet{Zhao2016}.
+This suggests that the radius cut should depend on the galaxy density as well.
+This dependence can be parameterized as a power law, inspired by the definition of a dimensionless scale $\bar{n}_{\mathrm{gal}}^{1/3}R$.
 The bottom panel of the same figure shows that the distributions span a similar value range in this scale and the median void radii (black dotted lines) align at $R = \qty(0.8775\pm0.004)~\bar{n}_{\mathrm{gal}}^{-1/3}$.
-Previous work by \citet{zhao2017} also finds this scale relevant by showing that the DT sphere radius, $R_1$, at which spheres have a bias of 1, is precisely $R_1 = \bar{n}_{\mathrm{gal}}^{-1/3}$.